OksiMosenko/practicalmachinelearning-1/index.md

 train2 <- train2[-locat, ]
 ```

-The new training set has 55 variables and 19621 observations.
-No other preprocessing was performed as Random Forests don't require normal data.
-Removing the outlier has allowed data for some of the variables to be less skewed.
-Take the variable *gyros_dumbbell_x* for example.You can see from the two graphs below the change removing the outlier allows us to see the true nature of the movement:
+The cleaned training set has 55 variables and 19621 observations.
+The outlier was skewing the data and removing it has allowed data for some of the variables to be less skewed.
+For example take the variable *gyros_dumbbell_x*.You can see the change that occurs when removing the outlier:

 <div class="rimage center"><img src="fig/plot1-1.png" class="plot" /></div>

+## Random Forest model

+I chose Random Forests methods to model the type of movement performed by the
+subject due to its accuracy and the fact that the data do not appear normal.
+No other preprocessing in the form of scaling or reshaping was performed as the Random Forest method does not require it.

-I chose Random Forests were chosen to model the type of movement due to their requation for accuracy.
-The error was calculated to be k-fold with 10 foldes to provide a reasonable out of sample estimage.
-Unfortunately the computer I was using for the machine learning could not build a model with all of the observations.
-The observation was bought down to a third to make the calculations more manageable.
+Error was calculated using k-fold Cross Validation with 10 foldes.
+Cross Validation should provide a reasonable out of sample estimate.

+Unfortunately the computer I was using for machine learning could not build a model with all of training observations provided.
+I used around 30% observation to make the calculations more manageable.
+The data left out of the taining model
+was used to validate the model once it was built.

 ```r